cmgoffena13/etl-watcher/README.md

 ## ⏰ Timeliness & Freshness

-The monitoring system provides two complementary checks to ensure your data pipelines are running optimally:
+The monitoring system provides two complementary checks, timeliness & freshness, to ensure your data pipelines are running optimally.
+They run on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoints as often as you like, they do broad coverage).
+These endpoints queue background tasks using Celery workers to evaluate each pipeline against its defined rules.

 ### Pipeline Execution Timeliness
 Monitors if pipeline executions complete within expected timeframes, helping identify performance issues and long-running processes.
 Uses a configurable lookback window to check both running and completed pipelines to alert on long-running pipelines as well.

-### DML Freshness Monitoring
-Checks if data manipulation operations (inserts, updates, deletes) are recent enough, ensuring data freshness for downstream consumers.

-### How It Works

-The timeliness check runs on a configurable schedule through the two endpoints: `freshness` and `timeliness` (ping the endpoint as often as you like, it does broad coverage).
-These endpoints queue background tasks using Celery workers to evaluate each pipeline against its defined rules.

 #### Timeliness Check Features
 - **Lookback Window**: Configurable time window to check for overdue executions (e.g., last 60 minutes)